 Building on the bi-centenary we are preparing a major bid from the Heritage Lottery, and through our consultant Steve Blamire we have finalised a new Five Year Forward Plan, which was then put out for a series of consultations with staff and stakeholders.
-Subsequently, We continue to work through the positive suggestions by Martin Stott in his AIM funded report, through two separate working parties, one under Gail Middleton (following her appointment as Treasurer) and one under Linda Heasman, to act on his recommendations.
 These working parties are now reporting back to the full Board with a full raft of proposals to refine both our governance and our financial procedures.